Tomme de Chevre

 Tomme de Chevre or Tomme de Chèvre de Savoie is an artisanal goat’s milk cheese made in Savoie and Haute-Savoie regions of France, in the valleys of Abondance, Maurienne and Tarentaise in particular.

-The cheese is best eaten with potatoes, bread or simply melted like a raclette.
+The cheese is best eaten with potatoes, bread or melted like a raclette.
 White wines from Savoie, Apremont, Abymes or Roussettes perfectly complement this mountain cheese.